SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 3.1.0

+- Adjusted the inclusion rule of block tags `#stone_buttons` and `#stone_pressure_plates` to limit to some stone blocks.
+- Fixed the wrong issue of some blocks in Blockus mod.
+- Followed up to updates of Blockus, added Blockus blocks related to pale oaks, resin.
+- Fixed the wrong tag name of some terracotta pillar blocks in Blockus, and added relevant tag translation.
+- Fixed the issue that some block variants are still added even if the variants already exist.

 ### 3.0.6

 - Since version 1.21.4, following vanilla update, all buttons and pressure plates can be harvested by hand with dropping themselves.